andrasq/node-docs/promises-guide.md

 - `pending` A newy created promise is pending.
 A pending promise has no value associated with it yet, nor a source for the value; its fate is undetermined.
+   This is a transitional state until the promise is resolved or settled.

 - `resolved` A resolved promise has no value yet, but is committed to receiving the value from another, the resolving, promise.
 If the resolving promise fulfills, this promise will fulfill with the same value.
 If the resolving promise rejects, this promise will reject with the same reason.
+This is a transitional state until the resolving promise settles.

 - `settled` The promise has taken on a final state and value that will never change.
    The settled state can be either `fulfilled` with a value or `rejected` with a reason; the two are mutually exclusive.
 The state and value / reason can be queried with then `then()` method.
+This is a permanent state; once settled no other state changes should occur.

 - `fulfilled` - settled with a fulfillment value